 After graduating from college, I decided to continue writing my column.
 I wanted to become a syndicated advice columnist.
 So, I sent out media kits to 50 newspapers.
 I sold my advice column to five newspapers (I got paid $5 a week for each newspaper).
 A year later, The New York Daily News picked up my column.
 I was 22 years old and reaching millions of readers.
 Nine years after starting my column, I was picked up by King Features Syndicate.
 King Features continues to distribute my column in newspapers around the world.

-As my column spread across the country (like a bad rash at a nudist camp), my speaking career began to boom.
+As my column spread across the country, my speaking career began to boom.
 Purdue University (Indiana University’s rival) invited me to be the keynote speaker at Boiler Gold Rush, their big orientation program.
 The head of orientation called me up and said, “Do you speak?”
 I said, “Everyday!”
 After meeting with Marnie and her team, I was hired.

 Over 400 college campuses later, my speaking career continues to be one of the most rewarding parts of my career.
 I LOVE live events.
 Being on stage is a rush.
 ANYTHING can happen.
 I speak to high school students, college students, parents, and adults of all ages.
-I love helping people get comfortable with the uncomfortable.
-My shows are energetic, intense, funny, musical (I play the guitar), and unpredictable (I take questions live via text during the show).
-While speaking and writing over the years, I’ve spotted trends and patterns.
+I love helping people get comfortable with the uncomfortable (watch my TEDx talk for more about this).
+My shows are energetic, intense, funny, persona, and unpredictable (I take questions live via text during the show).
+While speaking and writing over the years, I’ve been able to spot trends and patterns.
 That’s why I write books.
-I don’t enjoy the writing process.
-I find it hard to concentrate and I get lonely at times, but I love sharing information in the end product.
-My specialty is nonfiction focusing on transitions, risk-taking, rejection, success, love, happiness, and passion.
+I don’t love the writing process.
+It’s hard for me to focus and I get lonely at times, but I love the end product.
+My specialty is nonfiction.
+I focus on transitions, risk-taking, grit, resiliency, rejection, success, love, happiness, parenting, and passion.

 My first book was Campus Life Exposed; Advice From The Inside (Petersons).
 Five years later, The Naked Roommate: And 107 Other Issues was released by Sourcebooks.
-This one has become a New York Times bestseller and is used as a textbook in over 100 college classrooms.
+This one has become a New York Times bestseller and is used as a textbook classrooms all over the world.
 The book has struck a nerve because it gives students permission to be imperfect — and that makes everyone perfect.
+The book has over 800,000 copies in print.
 I’m also author of the books, The Naked Roommate: For Parents Only, The Naked Roommate’s First Year Survival Workbook, Dad’s Expecting Too: An Expectant Parents Guide and my newest book, Getting Naked: Five Steps to Finding the Love of Your Life (While Fully Clothed and Totally Sober).
-I love this book!

 My personal love story is filled risk, rejection, and ultimately, happiness.
 I met my wife at the UPS store while making copies (the entire story is in the book).
-After our third date, I realized she had actually rejected me on an online dating site (Jdate).
+After our third date, I realized she had actually rejected me on an online dating site.
 We met again by coincidence and fell in love.
-We’re still married — I love her like crazy — and I like her to pieces.
+We’re still married.
+I still like her.
 Like is way more important than love.
 Getting Naked breaks down dating and relationships and offers a new approach to taking risks and finding love.

-When I’m not writing, I’m working on creating a new series of online courses (launching soon), answering questions via video, hosting web events, and sharing advice on television and radio.
+When I’m not writing, I’m working on a new book, answering questions via video, hosting web events, and sharing advice on television and radio.
 I love spending time with my wife and kids (I have 3 of them–kids, not wives) the most.
 Family is my #1 priority.
 I’m based in Chicago, but I hop around the country.

 You’ll probably see me in an airport at some point (I’ll be carrying a guitar).
 If you see me, say hello.
 I would LOVE to visit with you.
 Then we’ll go wherever we are supposed to go.
 You can follow me on Twitter @HarlanCohen and on Facebook www.Facebook.com/HelpMeHarlan, but please don’t follow me around the airport.
 If you have questions or need advice please write me here.